List of Beastars characters: Legoshi

+Legoshi (レゴシ, Regoshi) is a towering gray wolf and a second-year student at Cherryton Academy.
+A gentle and reserved member of the drama club's stage crew, he conceals his intimidating traits to coexist with his herbivorous classmates.
+Legoshi becomes invested in uncovering the truth behind the murder of his schoolmate, Tem.
+This investigation intensifies his internal conflict regarding his carnivorous nature and his predatory instincts, which are further complicated by his growing attachment to Haru.
+Legoshi was raised primarily by his Komodo dragon grandfather, Gosha, and possesses inherited traits such as distinctive reptilian eyes and an immunity to Komodo dragon venom.

 Itagaki had first conceptualized a wolf character while she attended junior high school; the design ideas remained similar, but over time she had different ideas for the character's story.
 Itagaki stated that she chose to make a wolf character as their similarity to dogs make them familiar to readers and that wolves' "sneaking around" makes them "cute".
 The name "Legoshi" refers to actor Bela Lugosi while she used Mathieu Amalric as a model for Legoshi's face.
 She stated "I sometimes think of Kenichi Matsuyama when I'm drawing the body."

 Haru

 Haru (ハル), a third-year, is the lone member of Cherryton's gardening club and general outcast of the school due to her promiscuity.
 As a white dwarf rabbit, she often finds herself being treated as a fragile individual by society and wants to be validated as a person; she feels that having sex is the only way she can feel in control of herself.
 Haru tends to keep people at a distance, even those like Legoshi and Louis who wish to become closer with her.